confetti-framework/docs/routing.md

 <a name="named-routes"></a>
 ## Named Routes

 Named routes allow the convenient generation of URLs or redirects for specific routes.
-You may specify a name for a route by chaining the `name` method onto the route definition:
+You may specify a name for a route by chaining the `Name` method onto the route definition:

-    Route::get('user/profile', function () {
-        //
-    })->name('profile');

-You may also specify route names for controller actions:

-    Route::get('user/profile', 'UserProfileController@show')->name('profile');

-> {note} Route names should always be unique.
+    Get("/users/roles", controllers.User.Roles.Index).Name("UsersRoles")
+    Get("/users/comments", controllers.User.Comments.Index).Name("UsersComments")

+Or you can name a group:

+    Group(
+        Get("/roles", emptyController()).Name("Roles"),
+        Get("/comments", emptyController()).Name("Comments"),
+    ).Prefix("/users").Name("Users")

+The names of the above routes are `UsersRoles` and `UsersComments`.

 #### Generating URLs To Named Routes